 The information recorded in this form will be used to provide services to the child/young person and may be stored electronically.
 A copy will be held securely with Nottinghamshire County Council's Children and Families Department and may be used for monitoring purposes, where all identifying information will be removed.

 Children and young people can agree to the sharing of agreed information with members of my family if necessary, and detail exceptions to this on the EHAF.
 Children and young people can withdraw from this agreement at any time by contacting Early Help Services.

-Nottinghamshire County Council is committed to protecting your privacy and ensuring all personal information is kept confidential and safe – for more details see our Privacy Notice.
+Nottinghamshire County Council is committed to protecting your privacy and ensuring all personal information is kept confidential and safe – for more details see the Family Service Privacy Notice.